thegeeklab/git-sv/README.md

 ##### Variables

-To execute the template the `releasenotes-md.tpl` will receive a single **ReleaseNote** and `changelog-md.tpl` will receive a list of **ReleaseNote** as variables.
+To execute the template the `releasenotes-md.tpl` will receive a single `ReleaseNote` and `changelog-md.tpl` will receive a list of `ReleaseNote` as variables.

-Each **ReleaseNoteSection** will be configured according with `release-notes.section` from config file.
-The order for each section will be maintained and the **SectionType** is defined according with `section-type` attribute as described on the table below.
+Each `ReleaseNoteSection` will be configured according with `release-notes.section` from configuration file.
+The order for each section will be maintained and the `SectionType` is defined according with `section-type` attribute as described on the table below.

 | section-type     | ReleaseNoteSection               |
 | ---------------- | -------------------------------- |